 What makes a voltage controlled amplifier special is what’s going on in the middle of the module.
 This is where we input control signals that can turn the volume up and down in ways that our fingers couldn’t do.
 The switches change how the module responds to a control voltage, and the knob above those inputs changes how much of an effect the control has.

 Inspired by the MFOS dual VCA, built around an LM13700 OTA and featuring cv input attenuverter and output sum.
 Can be used as two separate VCAs or a voltage controlled mixer with switch between exponential and linear cv response.

 Low Frequency Oscillator with sine, saw, ramp, triangle, and square wave outputs.
-Switch between three frequency ranges and adjust with freq knob.
+Switch between three wavelength ranges and adjust length with lambda knob.
 LED flashes to indicate rate of square wave high and low.
-Frequency ranges from low audio to cycles lasting more than a minute.
+Frequency ranges from low audio to cycles lasting around two minutes.
 [For more information about how this module is used and fits into a modular system, check out the pages about amplitude and frequency].